kyletolle/the-mechanism-collection/index.md

 the ground.
 Spitting poisonous plumes and wasted tears, this Fourth Mechanism will plunder us, the virus, of our strength.

+She will grow more desperate; increasingly violent.
+Not to rest until She has purged Herself of usurpers and encroachers.

 And so we shall find ourselves, battling for a place on which we have no claim.

-We will revolt.
 Ever waring, never conquering.
 Striving to thwart Her designs by blasting, marring, delving deeper.
 Though, what are tunnels but graves in which to fall, and mountains but dirt to be cast over us?

-She will grow more desperate; increasingly violent.
-Not to rest until She has purged Herself of usurpers and encroachers.
+But there is yet time to change the outcome.
+We must take heed, recognize our malfeasance, and make our amends.
+Do not dig, chop, burn, or build.
+We must live without impact, and go unnoticed.
+Harvest only the Animate needed to survive.
+Live quietly and without consequence.
+Lest She destroy us and the Void claim us.

 We sit on the instrument's strings, dampening the chords.
 But She will strum and She will be heard.

----

-# Fragments

-We've explained what the inanimate is and how the void created the animate.
-We should next say that She will notice our presence and take her surface back.
-This is the main point of our claim, that She will eradicate us.
-Then, we will show our proof.

----

-She's asleep but she tosses and turns.
-But it's gotten worse.
-It began with the worms, digging and itching.
-But what really set her off was the smoke from our fires.
-Then she realizes that we've covered her and are wearing her down.
-She starts to fight back with earth quakes and sees all the Animate that are smothering her in various ways.
-She then changes the surface to try to get rid of us.
-That gives rise to the mountains, valleys, and volcanoes.
-We then fight back further.
-Trying to spread dominion and further delving.
-This only aggravates her more.
-We haven't been able to lull her back to sleep.
-As she gains more energy, we'll be in more trouble.
-Soon her defenses will be back up, which is the threat of her Reclaiming her surface.
-The Inanimate will correct itself and eradicate the Animate.
-Soon the planet will regain its faculties and assert its dominance.

----

-The Void didn't have a large part in the first three, but perhaps it has more of a role in the Fourth.
-"The Void will claim us."

-Does she try to emit a smog to smother us and deprive us of light?
-When light can't reach the creatures, does life continue?
-Perhaps life needs light _and_ the song to flourish?

-We want to keep these for use in another piece, but they don't belong here.

-Sandwiched between stunting growth and eviscerating heat, our Mother struggles outward.
-But what she spits is far sweeter than previous Mechanisms.

-A self-guided system is bound to fault; error.

-Oceans squatting on the depths; trenching the union between Void and Void.

-She coughs madly in storms of anguish.

-We are a film.
-Her fingers of the energetic crust pry loose from the plains.

-Mountains raised up and thrust bony appendages through the muck and mire.

-Earth is polluting the air with smog to kill us so she can feel the sun on her rocky crust again.

-We, the crawling muck, have only limited time before she is fully awakened and her attention is focused on us.

-But then, life is resolute.
-It desires to cover and consume and feed itself, gorging to as to multiply.

-Unless we repent our evil ways and live without impact... go unnoticed... we shall be underneath the soil, fire eating our air, while mountains topple over into the pits that have opened under us, and we shall be buried, dead, and forever resented for our malfeasance.

-Storms and quakes and floods all attempt to eradicate the Animate and return serenity to the Inanimate.

----

-Do not dig, chop, carve, or burn.
-We must live quietly.
-Without consequence.
-Take only what we need from the land, since this is only destroying other Animate, but leave no other traces.

-tarnished, sullied
-malice bickering